A young Black man sitting in the park with a Black teenage boy wearing a hearing aid. They are both looking very serious.

 Luke, 15

-If you need help and support with making a complaint, you can contact your local NHS Complaints Advocacy service.
+If you need help making a complaint, contact your local NHS Complaints Advocacy service.
 This is a free and confidential service, independent from the NHS.
+Check with your local council to find out who the advocacy provider is in your area.

 Find your local council